 - Nurse-Family Partnership, a nurse home visiting program for women in low-income areas who are having their first baby.

-- Permanency and Well-Being programs provide a spectrum of services designed to give children who are involved with Child Protective Services (CPS) and their families or caregivers critical support, counseling, and resources.
+- Permanency and Well-Being programs provide a spectrum of services designed to give children who are involved with the Department of Child Safety (DCS) and their families or caregivers critical support, counseling, and resources.

 - Smooth Way Home supports a successful transition for fragile infants and their families from the newborn intensive care unit back to their community.